About

 As a Fulbright Scholar at the Colegio de México in Mexico City, I conducted research on self-help housing and the pursuit of Mexico’s constitutional right to “decent housing.”

-At the Centre for Policy Research in New Delhi, I examined the Delhi Development Authority and the role of bureaucracy in slum redevelopment.
+And at the Centre for Policy Research in New Delhi, I conducted fieldwork inside the Delhi Development Authority in order to make sense of the role of bureaucracy in slum redevelopment.

 My research and writing have been featured in the New York Times, The Guardian, The Washington Post, and Foreign Affairs, among others.